 Marketing teams working in-house are usually smaller than agency teams.
 Most people in the company know little about what you do as a social media manager and may have fewer professional common interests.
 Tim from Finance may not laugh at your collection of funny tweets, but you know he’s a good guy.
 Even if you’re part of a small marketing team with only one social media manager, don’t let that be a barrier in interacting with others.
 Explain what you do and how that helps the overall business strategy.
 Or just talk about other stuff.
 I don’t know about many friendships that started with “So the discount posted yesterday had over 10K impressions”.

 If you binge watched Mad Men and dreamed about working in an agency, I can tell you right now madness is a part of it.
 In a creative sense, of course.
 Replace the constant phone ringing with endless email threads and you’re getting close.
-It’s pretty much what working for a marketing agency feels like.
+It’s pretty much what working for a digital marketing agency feels like.
 Let’s take a closer look at the things you might enjoy at an agency.

 You will enjoy a wide variety of clients and projects